 check some of Tamaulipas sites on this promotinal video, which is just at 3 to 4 hours from the TX border.

 you can check my last trip to see more pictures of the Zacaton area shown on the video.

 Now, you wanna some Mexico's unsafe places? well go outside at 2 am, walk by the "tolerance" areas and you might be at first row seat of non safe events.

-One question continues to be asked, however:
+One question continues to be asked, or at least is in the back of almost everyone's mind is, however:

 Is Mexico Really Safe?

 So for now I'll preserve at least my take on the answer to that question.
 The following paragraphs are my essay answer to that question.
 Here it is: